borea17/borea17.github.io/_posts/2020-08-07-SPD_summary.md

   decoder, it does require more memory (in the implementation about 50% more)
 * longer training times compared to standard DeConv VAE
+* appended coordinate channels do not help when there is no positional variation
 <!-- * mostly applicable in the context of static images with positional -->
 <!--   variation  -->
 <!--   => temporal correlations -->